jupyter-book/mystmd/docs/quickstart.md

 ## Choose a guide 🚀

-You are well on your way to getting started with `myst`, next up, choose what you want to do next!
+You are well on your way to getting started with `myst`, choose what you want to do next!

 🛠 Click a card below to take you on a `myst`ical journey! 🃏 🎲